aspose-imaging/Aspose.Imaging-Products/imaging/java/watermark/gif/_index.md

 {{% /blocks/products/pf/agp/text %}}

-+  Load GIF file with Image.load method
+1. Load GIF file with Image.Load method
-+  Create instance of Graphics from the Image
+1. Create instance of Graphics from the Image
-+  Define Font, Brush and Format for watermark text
+1. Define Font, Brush and Format for watermark text
-+  Draw watermark using Graphics.drawString method
+1. Draw watermark using drawString(...) method
-+  Save image to disc in GIF format
+1. Save image to disc in GIF format

 {{% /blocks/products/pf/agp/feature-section-col %}}